This Privacy Notice lets you know what happens to any Personal Data that you give to us, or any that we may collect from or about you.

 - Personal Data that we generally process regardless of how you contact us, or for whatever reasons (including any surveys which we use for research evaluation purposes, if you chose to respond to them), such as your: first name, family name, email address, phone number and/or correspondence address;

 - Personal Data that you submit online via our Websites (including information on ethnicity and disability if you choose to provide it); and/or

-- Personal Data that you submit to us, or to one of our Partners, to apply for a product or service, or to become a customer, which, in addition to the above, may include: financial information, occupation and job details, any relevant income information, proof of identification or other identity documents, age and date of birth.
+- Personal Data that you submit to us, or to one of our Partners, to apply for a product or service, or to become a customer, which, in addition to the above, may include: financial information, occupation and job details, any relevant income information, proof of identification or other identity documents, age or date of birth.
 Please note that if an application is not successful we will retain the information you have provided in order to progress relevant ongoing communications with you, for analysis purposes and to fulfil our legal obligations as set out below.

 B. Information that we collect or generate about you.

 - details of your visits to our Websites and the resources that you access (which may include, amongst other things; traffic data and communication data);

 - information about our business relationships with you, such as a file with your contact history to be used for enquiry purposes so that we may ensure that you are satisfied with the services which we have provided to you; and/or,

 - any Personal Data that you provide to us in correspondence and during our interactions with you (including Personal Data that you provide during telephone and email communications with us, and/or via our Websites).

 - In some instances, for example in relation to applications to the Future Fund, one individual may provide information (including Personal Data) on behalf of other related individuals e.g. a lead investor on behalf of syndicate members or a CFO on behalf of a business management team.
 We will ask the individual providing the information to confirm they have the agreement of the others to do so.
 A confirmation of the fact that this submission has been made along with details of this Privacy Notice will be sent in due course to all individuals.